 Students of color in our city schools perform over two grades lower than their white peers and are suspended more than triple the rate of white students.
 In the County, these gaps are smaller, but students of color are still on average over two grades behind white students and suspended at more than double the rate of white peers.
 If our community wants to seriously address these gaps in our education system, we need to work to make sure that every child is given the chance to have a quality preschool education.

 Making sure every child can attend preschool is going to take time and hard work to achieve.
 One important step we can take now is to make sure that there are afterschool care options for pre-K students available to low-income families.
 In addition to Head Start, both Charlottesville & Albemarle County have public preschool programs for low-income families.
 All these programs are high quality and significantly help the children who attend them succeed in their education.
 However, none of these programs presently provide after school options to accommodate working families.
 This presents a barrier for many working families to enroll their children in these programs, and would benefit families who may be able to enroll anyways by allowing them to have longer work hours and more income to pay for necessities like housing, food and healthcare.

-WHAT WE WANT IN THE CITY AND COUNTY
+WHAT WE’VE WON & WHAT WE WANT IN THE CITY AND COUNTY

 At our Nehemiah Action in March 2021, Albemarle School Board members committed to support an

 afterschool pilot program that began August 2021.
 This is an important step towards helping many